manahshetty/M.A.R.S.S.Z/index.md

 Hey!
 We're just a bunch of sophomores aspiring to channel technology towards the empowerment of the world today.
 We seek to add value to the quality of life with simplistic yet creative innovations.

-With this _**Ruminate**_, in light of this pandemic, we seek to incentivize online education with fun assessments while creating an automation software to extract keywords from a text and aptly summarize lessons.
+With _**Ruminate**_, in light of this pandemic, we seek to incentivize online education with fun assessments while creating an automation software to extract keywords from a text and aptly summarize lessons.
 We believe this idea could spark interest in students over virtual education too and hence go a long way in empowering the youth and the future.

 ---